icecoredynasty/icecoredynasty.github.io/league.md

 </p>

 <p>
-  A minimum of <strong>one completed Yahoo Fantasy Hockey season</strong> is required for an IceCore franchise.
+  Applicants should have previous experience with <strong>Yahoo Fantasy Hockey leagues</strong> and describe their fantasy experience in their application.
 </p>

 <p>
+  New to fantasy hockey or still learning the basics?
+The
+  <strong>IceCore Development</strong> League is designed for beginners who want
-  New to Yahoo?
-You may be considered for the <strong>IceCore Development</strong> League — learn the platform, experience the format and earn your way into a future IceCore franchise.
+  to learn the platform, experience the format and earn their way into a future IceCore franchise.
 </p>